Sam3peoplelife/KNU_Practice/README.md

 ## Getting Started

-To get started with MyApp, follow these instructions:
+To get started with our project, follow these instructions:

 ### Prerequisites